Employer of Record (EOR) vs. Staffing Agency: Which One is Right for Your Business?

 Find the right match

-Both EORs and staffing agencies provide valuable services, but the right choice depends on your specific needs.
+Both EORs and staffing agencies have their place.
+It all comes down to what you need.
 For companies focused on global expansion and long-term employee relationships, an EOR offers a more comprehensive, compliant solution.
 In contrast, staffing agencies can be a good option for short-term placements or project-based roles.